Joe Jordan: Huddersfield Town

 From December 2000 until May 2002, he was assistant to his former Manchester United team-mate Lou Macari at Huddersfield Town.

 Portsmouth

-In 2004 Jordan joined manager Harry Redknapp's Portsmouth coaching team, to also work with assistant manager, Kevin Bond.
-After Redknapp's departure in dispute with Director of Football, Velimir Zajec Jordan coached under Alain Perrin.
+In 2004 Jordan joined manager Harry Redknapp's Portsmouth coaching team, working with Redknapp and assistant manager Kevin Bond.
+After Redknapp departed in a dispute with Director of Football Velimir Zajec, Jordan coached under Alain Perrin.
 Jordan took over as caretaker manager for two games in November 2005 after Perrin's departure.
 Redknapp then returned after resigning from Southampton.
-Portsmouth beat Cardiff City 1–0 at Wembley Stadium on 17 May to win the 2008 FA Cup Final.
+Portsmouth beat Cardiff City 1–0 at Wembley Stadium to win the 2008 FA Cup Final.

-On the morning of 26 October 2008, Redknapp left Portsmouth after agreeing a £5m compensation deal.
-He instead became the new manager of Tottenham Hotspur.
+On the morning of 26 October 2008, Redknapp left Portsmouth after agreeing a £5m compensation deal, becoming the new manager of Tottenham Hotspur.
 That left assistant manager Tony Adams and first-team coach Jordan in charge of the team that day.
 They drew 1–1 at home with Fulham.
 Adams was formally appointed Portsmouth manager two days later.
-Adams said, "Joe is Portsmouth through and through, he's part of the woodwork."
+Adams said: "Joe is Portsmouth through and through, he's part of the woodwork."